PointIO/apps/README.md

 	- App1 for FactViewFlow sample obj data
 	- App1 for FactViewFlow
 	- Autoform & Test Facts inspired by Comcast User Profile 		v1.2.27
+	- Manage Users for v1.3.4 Allows to Add and edit a list of users you can use in all Apps

 Known breaking changes for Apps in server version
 	- v1.2.24 Is running on Java 8